chaos-polymtl/lethe/doc/source/installation/regular_installation.rst

   mkdir build
   cd build

-Compile Lethe choosing the compilation option (Debug or Release).
+Build Lethe choosing the compilation option (Debug or Release).
 You can also optionally specify a path to an installation directory of your choice.
 We recommend that you do so, since this makes using Lethe much more comfortable.

 .. code-block:: text